kchapelier/cellular-automata-rule-parser/README.md

 # cellular-automata-rule-parser

-Parser for Life, Generations, Vote for Life, Wolfram's Elementary CA, Cyclic CA, LUKY and NLUKY rule formats.
+Parser for Life, Generations, Vote for Life, Wolfram's Elementary CA, Cyclic CA, LUKY and NLUKY rule formats, as well as an extended Life rule format designed for 3D cellular automata.

 ## Installing and testing